DireLines/svelteflow-graph-editor/README.md

 This version is made for ease of editing and clarity of presentation, not for scaling to very large projects or doing analysis or automated suggestions on them.

+To run locally:
+`npm install && npm run dev && open http://localhost:5173`

-originally set up in stackblitz, which is a pretty good in-browser scratchpad for svelte projects:
+Originally set up in stackblitz, which is a pretty good in-browser scratchpad for svelte projects:
 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/DireLines/svelteflow-graph-editor)